CAEP Accountability Measures

 |---|---|---|---|

-Summary of Data: Across three years, pass rates remained strong, ranging from 89% to 100%, reflecting consistent and effective test preparation.
+Summary of Data: Across multiple years, pass rates remained strong, ranging from 85% to 93%, reflecting consistent and effective test preparation.
 The program demonstrates overall strong effectiveness in preparing candidates for licensure exams.

 Title II PSAE Pass Rate Report Years Initial Program